Healthcare AI Readiness Assessment

 0 / 7 answered

-1. Do you have FHIR R4 APIs available in production?
+1. How mature are your FHIR R4 APIs in production?

-4. Is there an identified clinical champion who will lead AI adoption in your org?
+4. Is there a clinical champion to lead AI adoption?

-5. Do you have a de-identification pipeline for patient data used in analytics or model training?
+5. Do you have a de-identification pipeline for clinical data?

-7. Does your organization have capacity to run a workflow change pilot in the next 6 months?
+7. Do you have change-management bandwidth for an AI pilot in the next 6 months?

 The 7 dimensions explained